 @ini_set( 'display_errors', 1 );

 - Save changes and close the file.
 Go to your website, which should trigger the 503 error.

 Let’s take a minute to break down what just happened.
 Adding that line of code to the wp-config.php file tells WordPress it should turn on the error display feature.
-It will display a detailed error message instead of generic one (like 503 Service Unavailable Error).
+It will display a detailed error message instead of a generic one (like 503 Service Unavailable Error).

 Since we haven’t fixed the 503 error yet, visiting your site should’ve triggered it.
 Then, WordPress will show a detailed summary of what happened when you tried accessing your website.